skobow/awlogin/README.md

 Running `awlogin -h` show the following additional info:

-This utility facilitates secured CLI MFA authentication to any AWS account profile defined in ~/.aws/credentials.
-It expects that file to be formatted in the following sample manner:
+This utility facilitates secured CLI MFA authentication to any AWS account profile defined in `~/.aws/credentials`.
+The utility expects that file to be formatted in the following sample manner:

 <pre><code>
 [default]